 In Phase Two, advances in microprocessing and software made advanced modeling affordable and accessible, and every architecture student graduated with the same skills as the Phase One digital rendering pioneers.
 Their absorption into the workforce made digital rendering (as the natural extension of 2D CAD) the norm, and led to increased expectations for Hollywood quality renderings from developer clients.
 The democratization of powerful visualization software also led to an explosion of new opportunity for unknown but talented young architects.

 These digital whiz kids could now win competitions with designs developed and presented using the same software as SOM, KPF and other elite firms competing for the same projects.
 (Since the work appeared the same, the firm must be just as accomplished, right?)
-This phase still endures, and the world is better for the explosion and visibility of talent made possible by this digital revolution, made possible by the historic confluence of powerful digital rendering platforms, social media and self-publishing techniques.
+This phase still endures, and the world is better for the explosion and visibility of talent unleashed by the digital revolution, and made possible by the historic confluence of digital rendering, social media and self-publishing techniques.

 Phase Three brings us to the paradox of the present situation, and the ironic resurgence of architectural sketching by hand: Hollywood-quality rendering is now expected by developer clients at the earliest stages of concept design, but that expectation has collided with a new post-2009 recession business reality.
 Developer clients who were able to pressure desperate architects to lower fees and increase services after 9/11, and again after the credit default swap and Shearson Lehman crises of September 2008, became spoiled by that leverage and continue to place downward pressures on architects’ fees.